 The friends who welcome Mercury into their Houses are Sun and Venus.

 Mars, Jupiter and Saturn are neutral to it.

 Saturn – Mercury aspects can indicate dulled or delayed intelligence.

 Afflictions to Mercury indicate speech defects, dyslexia.

-To have one of my worldwide astrology readings or astrology mini-readings see: www.starwheelastrology.com
+To have one of my worldwide astrology readings or my worldwide astrology course see: www.starwheelastrology.com

 I look forward to hearing from you